Some writings of mine: (Newer papers may be found at this arXiv link)

 I'll put some more talk slides here in the future, until then feel free to email me for slides of any talks mentioned in my CV.

 - On December 3-5, 2012 the PCTS held a workshop ``Through the Looking-glass: a Glimpse into the Geometry and Topology of Materials''.
 I gave a talk entitled Building with butterflies: folding concentric pleated polygons .
-I describe some results and numerical experiments studying rigid origami crease pattern consisting of concentric polygons folded alternately as mountain and valley creases.
-I hope to be able to finish a paper on these results soon.
+I describe some results and numerical experiments studying rigid origami crease pattern consisting of concentric polygons folded alternately as mountain and valley creases, including the famous ``hypar''.
+It turns out that the continuum limit of the origami hypar isn't always the smooth quadric surface z=x^2/a^2-y^2/b^2.
+I still hope to be able to finish a paper on these results soon.
+In the meantime have a look at the slides.

 - May 4, 2011 was the UPenn Art of Research Graduate Symposium.
 I gave a talk entitled The river banks of Ellsworth Kelly's Seine relating a painting I saw in the Philadelphia Museum of Art to a statistical physics model called gradient percolation.
+(I was awarded second place and $250!)
 The linked folder contains my slides in PDF format.
 I hope to include some Mathematica notebooks and images in there at some point too.

 Links to friends and acquaintances: